Here you can find a large range of digital resources and material that you can explore and enjoy at home.

 Have a go at our new activity for families ‘Alfred Wallis at Home’.
 Download the resource to find out more about Alfred Wallis and join in with creative activities inspired by his work and our Alfred Wallis Rediscovered exhibition.

-This new video from the Kettle’s Yard learning team allows you to explore Kettle’s Yard together from the classroom.
+This video from the Kettle’s Yard learning team allows you to explore Kettle’s Yard together from the virtual classroom.

 The film takes you around the House and invites you to look, talk and respond creatively – as a class or together at home.
 There are lots of moments within the film for in-class or at home interaction, as well as links to follow up more in future lessons.